PxTools/pxtools.github.io/docs/PxWebApi/documentation/user-guide.md

 configure the API to suit their own needs by setting different limits, licenses, languages, or rate controls according to their own policies.

+!!! note "Examples"
-Examples in this guide will be done against Statistic Norways API.
+    Examples in this guide will be done against Statistic Norways API for thiere Statbank.

 See also the [OpenAPI specifications for the PxWebApi 2](https://github.com/PxTools/PxApiSpecs) at GitHub.